babel/babel/packages/babel-plugin-proposal-decorators/CONTRIB.md

   //   9 === SETTER + STATIC
   1,

-  // The name of the public property that can be used to access the value.
+  // The name of the member
-  // For public members this is the actual name, for private members this is
-  // the name of the public property which can be used to access the value
-  // (see descriptions of #b and #c above)
   'y',

-  // Optional fourth value, this is the spelling of the private element's name,
+  // Optional fourth and fifth values, these are functions passed for private
-  // which signals that the element is private to `applyDecs` and is used in the
-  // decorator's context object
+  // decorators
-  '#c'
+  function() {}
 ],
 ```